-Now, I’m all for soul mates, twin flames or whatever else you want to call it, but not when you are to be made to feel incomplete for not having one.
-It’s worse when it’s you who think less of yourself for not having found your soul mate yet.
+Now, I’m all for soul mates, twin flames, or whatever else you want to call it, but not when you are to be made to feel incomplete for not having one.
+It’s worse when you think less of yourself for not having found your soul mate yet.

 A relative of mine whom I love so fondly, only ever wanted to know when was I going to settle down back when I was in my twenties.
-It’s like no news about how successful I was at my career, or the fun traveling I enjoyed, or anything else would be satisfactory.
+It’s like no news about how successful I was in my career, or the fun traveling I enjoyed, or anything else would be satisfactory.
 She used to always say, “Come to Tripoli (my hometown) and I’ll have you married off within a week!”
 Like I’m stock that needs to be moved.

 As you move from one age range box to another, your options decrease.
 Or so they have you believe, adding to the stress of it all.
 It’s already almost a burden to find the right mate, more so when you have a ticking clock over your head and people nagging ‘what’s wrong with you?
 Why aren’t you married yet?’

-I remember being a fresh graduate still, when I planned one Valentine’s day to go attend a gala dinner run by my alumni chapter.
+I still remember being a fresh graduate when I planned one Valentine’s day to attend a gala dinner run by my alumni chapter.
 I was single.
 I was going alone.
 My friends told me I was crazy and shouldn’t do something like this to myself!
 I defied the odds and went.
-Got to meet some real good people whom I’m friends with still today, almost 14 years later.
+Got to meet some really good people whom I’m friends with still today, almost 14 years later.
 If you are single, and you want to go out, make sure you take one very important thing with you… your friends.

 You are never alone.
 Dare to put yourself out there along the path of doing what you love in life… and along that path is where you will meet your soul mate.
 Wherever you are in the world, there’s someone out there for you.